 If your child has a food allergy and needs an epi-pen, or has other emergency medication such as an inhaler or seizure medication, please provide enough of the medication so that it can be stored in various locations on campus such as the teacher's emergency backpack, child's lunchbox, and the nurse's office.

 Cafeteria and Food Policy

-Breakfast is served in the school cafeteria from 8:00am to 8:20 am.
 Lunch is served at specific times for each grade level during the school day.
-A monthly menu for breakfast and lunch is on McKinley's website.
+A monthly menu for lunch is on the SMMUSD website.

-Breakfast and lunch are free to all students.
+Lunch is free to all students, as is breakfast.